Articles

 High data quality starts with high-quality research participants

-The best-planned research in the world will still produce poor quality data if all your responses come from bots or disengaged respondents.
-Being able to recruit high-quality participants lays the foundation for collecting quality data from your survey.
-Learn more about the factors that matter most when recruiting high-quality survey participants — whether you’re using Prolific or any other online research platform.
+The best-planned research in the world will still produce poor-quality data if all your responses come from bots or disengaged respondents.
+Recruiting high-quality participants and using the right tools to verify their authenticity will lay the foundation for collecting high-quality survey data.
+Learn more about the factors that matter most when recruiting high-quality survey participants, whether you’re using Prolific or any other online research platform.

-Log in or sign up to Prolific today and launch your study to thousands of participants in minutes
+Log in or sign up to Prolific today and start collecting high-quality human data in minutes.